katiewhelan/katiewhelan.github.io/content/post/Swift.md

   width: 170px;
   height = 355px;
 }
+img.centergif {
+  display: block;
+  border-radius: 10%;
+  width: 170px;
+  height : 345px;
+  margin-left: auto;
+  margin-right: auto;

+}
 </style>
-<p>This course started out with the recreation of the <a href="https://en.wikipedia.org/wiki/I_Am_Rich">"I am Rich"</a> App, at text adventure, tip calculator, weather application, and a To Do List </p>
+<p>This course started out with the recreation of the <a href="https://en.wikipedia.org/wiki/I_Am_Rich">"I am Rich"</a> App, a text adventure app, a tip calculator, a weather application, a To Do List and many more. </p>